-Description of Services
+Description of Solutions

-Within our HCM solutions we offer a comprehensive portfolio of services and products that allow our clients to meet their diverse HR and payroll needs.
+Within our HCM solutions we offer a comprehensive portfolio of products and services that allow our clients to meet their diverse HR and payroll needs.
 Clients can select services on an á la carte basis or as part of various product bundles.
 Our offerings often leverage the information gathered in our base payroll processing service, allowing us to provide comprehensive outsourcing services covering the HCM spectrum.

-Our portfolio of services is comprised of the following:
+Our portfolio of solutions is comprised of the following: